shreyakoley020102/Bankist-Demo/README.md

 # Bankist Demo
-A sweet,simple website with lots of functionalities
+A sweet & simple website (for bankers 😅) with lots of functionalities